timlinux/nix-config/WHITEPAPER.md

 So there's a lot of flexibility available there that you wouldn't get on other systems.
 Tools like FlatPak are also supported, as is experimental support for snaps.

-**Learning Curve vs. Long-Term Benefits:** While NixOS may have a steeper learning curve, the long-term benefits of stability, reproducibility, and security outweigh the initial investment in learning the system.
+3. **Learning Curve vs. Long-Term Benefits:** While NixOS may have a steeper learning curve, the long-term benefits of stability, reproducibility, and security outweigh the initial investment in learning the system.
 Highlighting the comprehensive documentation and community support can also reassure users that help is readily available.

-**Customization and Control:** Stress the unparalleled level of control and customization that NixOS offers, which can be a significant advantage for developers and IT professionals.
+4. **NixOS is hard to customise** There is an unparalleled level of control and customization when you use NixOS.
+This can be a significant advantage for developers and IT professionals.
 This flexibility allows users to create highly tailored environments that suit specific project needs without affecting the global system state.

-**Integration Capabilities:** Point out how well NixOS plays with other tools and technologies, especially in containerization and virtualization, which are pivotal in modern development environments.
-NixOS's ability to seamlessly integrate with Docker, for instance, can be a strong point in its favor.
+5. **It won't work in container workflows:** NixOS plays well with other tools and technologies, especially in containerization and virtualization, which are pivotal in modern development environments.
+NixOS's ability to seamlessly integrate with Docker, for instance, is a strong point in its favor.

-**Community and Innovation:** Mention the vibrant and innovative NixOS community, which is continually developing new solutions and improvements.
+6. **NixOS is largely unheard of:** It's existed as a project and there are many organisations using it for mission critical applications.
+There is a vibrant and innovative NixOS community, which is continually developing new solutions and improvements.
 This community not only ensures that NixOS stays at the cutting edge but also provides a resource for users seeking advice or collaboration.

 ## After this